 The Liberal Democrats are working to build a stronger economy in a fairer society, creating opportunity for everyone.

 The Liberal Democrats were the third largest political party in British politics behind the Conservative Party and Labour Party.
-This place has now been taken by the UK Independence Party.
+This place has been taken by the Scottish Nationalist Party (SNP)

 What the party stands for